PedalPCB/Terrarium/README.md

 Terrarium
 =========
-Support for programming the PedalPCB Terrarium, with examples from PedalPCB forum members @tcpoint, @sonic-explorer and @plate-of-shrimp.
+Support for programming the PedalPCB Terrarium, with examples from PedalPCB forum members
+@tcpoint, @sonic-explorer and @plate-of-shrimp.

 Examples in C
 -------------
-Clone Electrosmith's `DaisyExamples` repo next to this one and build it according to its instructions.
-We will use the resulting `DaisySP` and `libdaisy` libraries.

-In this repo,

-    cd c
-    make

-.bin files will appear in the `build` directory for each example.

-To program the Seed with any of the examples, let's say `distortion`, press the reset sequence on the Seed, then

-    cd c/distortion
-    make program-dfu
+See the README in the c/ directory.

 Examples in Pure Data
 ---------------------
 See the README in the pd/ directory.